-We use FreeRTOS for the majoroty of our Cortex based projects so after the announcement from Amazon a few weeks back regarding their AWS stack support for FreeRTOS we wanted to take a look.
+We use FreeRTOS for the majority of our Cortex based projects so after the announcement from Amazon a few weeks back regarding their AWS stack support for FreeRTOS we wanted to take a look.

 The Hardware and Software Stack